Leigh Silverman: Career

 She directed the world premiere of the Neil LaBute play The Way We Get By at the off-Broadway Second Stage Theatre, which opened on May 19, 2015, and closed on June 21.
 The cast starred Thomas Sadoski and Amanda Seyfried.
 She directed the Encores!
 Off-Center production of Andrew Lippa's The Wild Party in July 2015, starring Sutton Foster and Steven Pasquale.
 She directed another LaBute play, All the Ways to Say I Love You, which ran off-Broadway from September 28, 2016 to October 23, 2016 and starred Judith Light in this solo play.

 She directed the off-Broadway revival of the musical Sweet Charity, which started at the Pershing Square Signature Center on November 2, 2016 (previews) and ran through December 23.
 The musical starred Sutton Foster.

 For the Roundabout Theatre's Underground, she directed On the Exhale by Martin Zimmerman, which premiered off-Broadway at the Harold and Miriam Steinberg Center for Theatre on February 7, 2017 (previews), and ran through April 2.
 This one-woman play starred Marin Ireland.

 In 2017 she also directed the world premiere of Hurricane Diane by Madeleine George at the Two River Theater in New Jersey.
 The cast included Mia Barron (Sandy Fleischer), Becca Blackwell (Diane), Nikiya Mathis (Renee Shapiro-Epps), Danielle Skraastad (Pam Annunziata) and Kate Wetherhead (Beth Wann).
 In September of the same year, Silverman directed the world premiere of Hansol Jung's Wild Goose Dreams at La Jolla Playhouse in San Diego.

 In 2018, for the Minetta Lane Theatre she directed the monologue Harry Clarke by David Cale with Billy Crudup in the title role.

 She directed the world premiere of David Henry Hwang's musical Soft Power at the Ahmanson Theatre in from May to June 2018.
 The production was presented by Center Theatre Group in association with East West Players, and featured music by Jeanine Tesori as well as choreography by Sam Pinkleton.

 In 2022, Silverman was featured in the book 50 Key Figures in Queer US Theatre, with a profile written by theatre scholar Bess Rowen.
+She also directed the Off-Broadway premiere of Suffs at The Public Theater, and its subsequent 2024 Broadway transfer, receiving nominations for the Tony Award for Best Direction of a Musical and Drama League Award for Outstanding Direction of a Musical.

-Following Suffs, Silverman is set to direct the Broadway production of Yellow Face for Roundabout Theatre Company's 2024-2025 season, returning to the play after having directed the 2007 off-Broadway production.
+Following Suffs, Silverman directed the Broadway production of Yellow Face for Roundabout Theatre Company's 2024-2025 season, returning to the play after having directed the 2007 off-Broadway production.

+Silverman then directed the 2025 premiere of The Seat of Our Pants, premiering Off-Broadway at The Public Theater, an adaptation of Thornton Wilder's The Skin of Our Teeth.
+For her direction, she was nominated for the 2026 Drama Desk Award for Outstanding Director of a Musical and Drama League Award for Outstanding Direction of a Musical.